muhammadalmuzahid/CompetitiveProgrammingRepository/README.md

-# 🌟 Competitive Programming Hub 🚀
+# ✨ Competitive Programming Hub 🚀
-This repository is dedicated to all about CP.
-A collection of solutions in different OJ with Code Library. ✨ Feel free to explore, and contribute, and don’t forget to hit ⭐ if you find this helpful!
+This repository is dedicated to CP.
+It's an open-source contribution from me.
+Solutions are available in different OJs and my Code Library.
+Feel free to explore and contribute, and don’t forget to hit ⭐ if you find this helpful!